abusaeed2433/JavaBasic/out/production/JavaPractice/g_TheObjectClass/info.md

   ```

 ## String Representation of an Object
-- The string representation of an object,
+- The k_String representation of an object,
 - Contain enough information about the state of the object,
 - Used for debugging purpose(Advanced debugging tools are available though),
 - Has a default implementation, but not much useful,